homelight/swan-form/README.md

 npm install --save @swan-form/field
 ```

-The main field to use is the `Field` component.
+The main component to use is the `Field` component.
+If you want to compose fields, then do so with the `asField` HOC.

 #### Turning off autoComplete

 Setting the a form's autoComplete value to `off` will override all fields and have those set to `off` as well.
 However, you will see mixed results when trying to set 'autoComplete' to off because most modern browsers will still attmept to autocomplete the field even if the form and the field are set to 'off'.

-Currently, for Chrome, if the value of a field's autoComplete is set to off, we instead change it to 'nope', which will keep Chrome from guessing, but it will still remember past values of the same form.

 See [this MDN note](https://developer.mozilla.org/en-US/docs/Web/Security/Securing_your_site/Turning_off_form_autocompletion) for more information.

 #### Formatters

-Not implemented yet.
+@todo write docs

 ### Forms